 175 East Schroon River Rd., Diamond Point, NY

 This 178-acre camping resort has plenty of activities for the whole family.
 Lake George Escape is never void of excitement with two pools, tennis courts, a lakeside beach, a playground for the kids, mini golf, horseshoe pits, boat rentals, volleyball courts, fossil hunting, gem mining and more.
 Families can choose to occupy either a tent or RV site, and rustic cabins are also available for rent.
 You definitely don’t need to leave the resort to have fun, but if you decide to, there are plenty of nearby activities as well.
-Six Flags Great Escape & Splashwater Kingdom is just 13 minutes north of the campground in Lake George and Water Slide World, which will be open up until Labor Day, is just 10 minutes north of the campground.
+Six Flags Great Escape & Splashwater Kingdom is just 13 minutes north of the campground in Lake George, which will be open up until Labor Day, is just 10 minutes north of the campground.
 Saratoga Springs is also just a half hour south of Lake George Escape and provides visitors with countless activities and attractions including the Saratoga Race Course, a great location to catch an exciting horse race.

 15. Croton Point Park